objcio/articles/2014-05-31-singletons.md

 	@end

 In the example above, `SPConsumerA` and `SPConsumerB` are two completely independent modules of the program.
 Yet `SPConsumerB` is able to affect the behavior of `SPConsumerA` through the shared state provided by the singleton.
 This should only be possible if consumer B is given an explicit reference to A, making clear the relationship between the two.
-The singleton here, due to its global and stateful nature, causes hidden and implicit coupling.
+The singleton here, due to its global and stateful nature, causes hidden and implicit coupling between seemingly unrelated modules.

 Let's take a look at a more concrete example, and expose one additional problem with global mutable state.
 Let's say we want to build a web viewer inside our app.
 To support this web viewer, we build a simple URL cache: